 Stable outlets are available.

 Do not use this standard in place of a terrace.
-Use NRCS Conservation Practice Standards (CPS) Terrace (Code 600) or CPS Diversion (Code 362) where the ridge or channel extends beyond the detention basin or level embankment.
+Use Iowa NRCS Conservation Practice Standards (CPS) Terrace (Code 600) or CPS Diversion (Code 362) where the ridge or channel extends beyond the detention basin or level embankment.

 CRITERIA